 Economic rights give you the right to profit off of your work, authorize reproductions, and authorizing public performance.
 Economic rights can be bought, sold or transferred by the author, usually via a contract.
 It is also known as copyright.

 Moral rights are the right to be identified as the author of the work, and the right to object to any distortion of the work that alters the way the world views the author.
-Moral rights are perpetual and cannot be transferred except via testament when the author dies.
+Moral rights are perpetual and cannot be transferred except via testament when the author dies and even then, authors are still expected to be identified as the author of the work, although rights holders can object to any distortion of the work.

-For the purposes of this guide, we'll talk about the Economic side of Author Rights which is represented by copyright.
+For the purposes of this guide, we'll focus about the Economic side of Author Rights which is represented by copyright.

 Raynor Memorial Libraries